Grinko1/Grinko1/README.md

 Hi 👋 My name is Nadya Grinko

-Junior Frontend Developer (React)
+Junior Fullstack Developer (Spring, React)

-Currently, I'm looking for a job as a frontend developer
+Currently, I'm looking for a job as a fullstack/backend developer

 🌍  I'm based in Russia